 In these circumstances the adrenals continue to pump out adrenaline and cortisol, and like any overworked muscle, they eventually end up taxed and unable to perform at their innate capacity.
-As a result, the rest of body also becomes depleted; foundational energy reserves wane and adaptability declines.
-Our digestion is greatly affected too, podcast episode number 10 Gut Health, from around 55minutes in, talks all about gut health and stress,
+As a result, the rest of body also becomes depleted; foundational energy reserves wane and adaptability declines and our digestion is greatly affected too.

 For many of us our daily schedule is one of go, go, go, output, output, output, we’re generally expending so much energy throughout our daily routine that rarely are we taking the time or creating the space to replenish the stores we are exhausting.

 Here’s a few things we can do to ensure we are replenishing our foundational energy stores: